jedbur/jedbur.github.io/_posts/2025-05-12-diffraction-guide.md

 &\propto 2A^2 \cos^2 ( \frac{1}{2} kd \sin \theta) + \frac{2A^2}{T} \cos^2 ( \frac{1}{2} kd \sin \theta) \int^T_0 \cos (2\omega t - 2kr + kd \sin \theta)   dt \\
 &\propto 2A^2 \cos^2 ( \frac{1}{2} kd \sin \theta) \end{aligned}$$

-Again, averaging the expression with respect to time has 'flushed out' the terms dependent on $$\omega t - kr$$.
+Again, averaging the expression with respect to time has 'flushed out' terms dependent on $$\omega t - kr$$.
 In principle, you could calculate an integral like this for any number of slits, but the point of this article is to show you how to avoid doing so.

 &nbsp;